Pathway to your home

 If you’re between 18 and 35, and think you’ll need support with getting yourself tenancy ready, we can help.

-Read more about how The Pathway Project with Yellow Brick Road Projects can help people who’ve been told they can’t be considered for a property when they’ve applied, because the local authority or housing association doesn’t think they’ll be able to sustain their tenancy.
+Read more about how the Yellow Brick Road Project can help people who’ve been told they can’t be considered for a property when they’ve applied, because the local authority or housing association doesn’t think they’ll be able to sustain their tenancy.

 The programme’s coach provides training and support to guide people through things like tenancy rights and responsibilities, employment and training, money management and wellbeing.